Does Your Pallet Manufacturer Have a Food-Grade Facility? | Pallet Consultants

 A regular, detailed inspection is required to upkeep the quality of the warehouse building and perimeter itself.
 Having a well-built facility that keeps water out is also a good sign pests are less likely to be an issue since rodents and insects can enter the warehouse in the same places as water.

 Rodents and insects can carry with them many diseases and leave behind droppings or carcasses, potentially exposing pallets to many risks.
-Pests and mold can also be prevented with heat treatment of pallets before they are to be used for food products, but it’s best to start with a reliably clean facility in the first place.
+Heat treated pallets are more resistant to pests and mold, but a clean facility is the best way to prevent unsanitary packaging.

 Pictured: Pallet Consultants of Savannah